KlefaffleWaffle/student-scheduler/phaseIII/README.md

 <li>"Assuming you have used this software before and already added an extra-curricular event to your profile, we want you to add the already existing event to your schedule.
 In this case, add 'Milo's Piano Lesson.'
 This task is NOT dependent on your success on Task 1."</li>
 <li>"We want you to delete one of the classes from your schedule.
 The class you have already signed up for is CSCI 511."</li>
 </ul>
-<p>As the participants completed the tasks, we took careful notes about what they said and how they interacted with our program.
-We recorded what they clicked on, where they moved the mouse, and what they said they were looking for.
+<p>As the participants completed the tasks, we gathered data from what they said and how they interacted with our program.
+We took note of what they clicked on, where they moved the mouse, and what they said they were looking for.
 After the participants finished their attempts, we asked them to answer a few follow-up questions, including:</p>
 <ul>
 <li>"Were there any features you expected that were not present or otherwise hard to find?"</li>
 <li>"How would you rate your experiences with our program on a scale of 1-10 in the following categories: